Non-asymptotic convergence rates for the plug-in estimation of risk measures: Rates for average value at risk and optimized certainty equivalents

 The first result in this spirit is

 \begin{lemma} Assume that $l'$ has polynomial growth of degree $p-1$.
 Then we have that

 for every $g\in\mathcal{G}$.
-The same holds true if the pair $\mu,M$ is replaced by $\mu_N,M_N$. \end{lemma} \begin{proof} We only focus on $\mu,M$, the proof for $\mu_N,M_N$ works analogously.
-Assume without loss of generality that $M<\infty$, otherwise there is nothing to show.
+The same holds true if the pair $(\mu,M)$ is replaced by $(\mu_N,M_N)$ (with the constant $C$ in \eqref{eq:pi.N.m.bounded} not depending on $N$). \end{lemma} \begin{proof} Assume without loss of generality that $M<\infty$, otherwise there is nothing to show.

 As $l$ is increasing and of polynomial growth with degree $p$ and $\mathcal{G}$ is bounded, we have that